Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-foundation/README.md

             - **main.min.css** - this is the minified version of the `main.css` file.
 The `main.min.css` file is the distributed CSS file that is linked in the `MVC/Views/Layouts/default.cshtml` Razor layout file of the package.
             - **sitefinity.css** - this is output of the processed `sitefinity.scss` from `assets/src/sitefinity/sass`.
 This files contain CSS added by Sitefinity CMS
             - **sitefinity.min.css** - this is the minified version of `sitefinity.css`
-    - **src** - contains the source front-end files which are processed via grunt to dist folder
+    - **src** - contains the source front-end files which are processed via npm scripts
             - **images** - add images in this folder.
 These images will be compressed and output to the `assets/dist/images` folder.
             - **js** - add JavaScript files in this folder that need to be moved to the `assets/dist/js` folder.
 You will need to extend the file paths listed in `package.json` file in `config.copyJs` section.
             - **scss** - create subfolders in this folder to add your SCSS files